f5devcentral/f5-velos-training/docs/velos_security.rst

         }
     }

-You can then view the current configuration by issuing the folowing API call.
+You can then view the current configuration by issuing the following API call.

 .. code-block:: bash